Hoër Volkskool Potchefstroom

-Early History
+Early history

-The emergence of Christian National Education was closely linked with the rise of Afrikaner nationhood and resultant nationalism following the Second Anglo Boer War (1898/9 to 1902) and a number of "Volkskool" schools were established.
-These schools were often funded by Afrikaners from own funds and by the Reformist churches, despite the devastation of Boer resources during the Anglo-Boer War.
+The emergence of Christian National Education was closely linked with the rise of Afrikaner nationhood and resultant nationalism following the Second Anglo-Boer War (1898/9 to 1902) and a number of "Volkskool" schools were established.
+These schools were often funded by Afrikaners from own funds and by the protestant Reformist churches, despite the devastation of Boer resources during the Anglo-Boer War.
 These nascent establishments had to contend with the British government's parsimony and reluctance to allocate funding for Afrikaner education.
 This was due, in no small measure, to Lord Milner's antipathy to the Boer plight and his policy of anglicisation.
 Kitchener and Milner were at odds over the treatment of the Boers after the war.
-Kitchener was more lenient, he wanted to promote reconciliation between the white peoples of South Africa, while Milner wanted to exclude the Boers from future political power.
+Kitchener was more lenient: he wanted to promote reconciliation between the white peoples of South Africa, while Milner wanted to exclude the Boers from future political power.
 Milner insisted that the Dutch language would no longer be treated on equal terms with English in government, the courts and in education.
 He wanted completely Anglicized colonies.
 In 1875, a group of Afrikaans-speakers from the Cape formed the Genootskap vir Regte Afrikaanders ("Society for Real Afrikaners"), and published a number of books in Afrikaans including grammars, dictionaries, religious materials and histories.